Idris Hopkins: Professional football career

 Hopkins' first taste of professional football came with spells at Football League sides Merthyr Town and Sheffield Wednesday in 1927 and 1929 respectively.
 He failed to make a league appearance for either side before dropping back into non-league football with Dartford and Ramsgate Press Wanderers.
 He moved on to Crystal Palace in 1932 where he played 4 games before being transferred to Brentford.

 It was at Brentford where he established himself as a footballer as part of their greatest ever team.
 He wore the number 7 shirt and was an old fashioned inside forward with two good feet and a determined attitude.
 Between 1932 and 1947 and he made 314 official appearances, scoring 77 goals and added over 200 appearances and 49 goals during the Second World War.

 In 1946 Brentford, in Division 1, and with Hopkins as club captain were relegated to Division 2.
 During that season he made 43 appearances and scored four goals.
 This season was the last that Brentford were in the top flight of English football until they won promotion in 2021.

 In May 1947 he left Brentford and signed for Bristol City where he played 27 times before retiring in 1948 at the age of 40.

 He also made two appearances for West Ham United as a guest player during World War II.

 His weekly wage was £12, the maximum permitted under league rules.
-Equivalent to £330 a week in 2007 terms, it was significantly lower than the wages of modern international footballers.
-He was inducted into the Brentford Hall of Fame in 1989.
+He was inducted into the Brentford Hall of Fame in 1991.

 International career

 Hopkins was capped 12 times for Wales playing in the British Home Championships between 1934 and 1939, and undoubtedly would have won more if it hadn't been for World War II.
 He also made 9 appearances for Wales in wartime internationals scoring once.

-During his international career he played against such greats as Cliff Bastin, Stanley Matthews and Tommy Lawton.
-Perhaps the most notable match he appeared in was Wales 4–2 victory over England in 1938 at Ninian Park as part of the 1939 British Home Championship.
-Idris was amongst the scorers for Wales with Stanley Matthews and Tommy Lawton netting for England.
+Perhaps the most notable international match he appeared in was Wales 4–2 victory over England in 1938 at Ninian Park as part of the 1939 British Home Championship.
+Hopkins was amongst the scorers for Wales with Stanley Matthews and Tommy Lawton netting for England.